Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 If a commission was added on top of your deal, without your knowledge, you may be entitled to claim back the commission amount plus the interest that was added.
 Say a dealer received a £2,000 commission for arranging your finances but never disclosed it.
 You may be refunded this amount along with compensatory interest.

-There are finance agreements which were dubbed mis-sold because it included fees and charges which wasn’t explained to you in the beginning.
-So if your agreement included an undisclosed £500 admin fee, or GAP insurance, without your approval, then you may be eligible to get this amount refunded.
+There are finance agreements which were dubbed mis-sold because it included fees and charges that weren't explained to you in the beginning.
+So if your agreement included an undisclosed £500 admin fee or GAP insurance without your approval, then you may be eligible to get this amount refunded.

 Apart from refunding the overpaid amount, a compensation claim can also include the statutory interest at 8% per year on the money you overpaid.
 This ensures that customers are compensated for the time they were unfairly out of pocket.
 So if you overpaid a total of £3,000 in total and your case takes two years to resolve, you may receive an additional £480 (8% of £3,000 per year) in interest.